canonical/netplan/doc/netplan.md

     :   Peer's base64-encoded public key, required.

     ``shared-key`` (scalar) – since **0.100**
-    :   Optional base64-encoded pre shared key for a peer, prefixed with ``base64:``.
+    :   Optional base64-encoded pre shared key for a peer.
 Or an absolute path to a file with a pre shared key.

     ``remote`` (scalar) – since **0.100**
     :   Remote endpoint IPv4/IPv6 address or a hostname, followed by a colon